 The researchers found that the neural responses in the auditory cortex of these patients only corresponded to the person they were asked to focus on when two speakers were talking simultaneously.
 To the patients being tested, it was as if the second speaker wasn’t talking at all.

-In a lot of cases our brains focus in on words or sounds that we want to hear.
+In a lot of cases, our brains focus on words or sounds that we want to hear.
 This is why we could be oblivious to a conversation going on in the background until one of the people involved in that conversation says our name.

 Selective Hearing: Cause and Solution